northgrove/AzureSecurityTraining/Defender4Cloud/Modules/removed-sections.md

     - Repeat the process for **asclab-linux** – you should expect to see a different name for the extension on Linux platform: LinuxAgent.AzureSecurityCenter.

+Module 1:
+1. On the **Information Protection** tile, you can see a list of your resources which have data which has been classified through [Azure Purview](https://azure.microsoft.com/en-us/services/purview/).

+14. From the filter pane, select **Workload Protection** and value **On**.
+On the **Resource Group** select **asclab**.
+From the top menu bar, click on **Download CSV report**.
+You will get a snapshot to work on it offline already filtered.
+You can also right click on any of the resource and upgrade to Workload Protections plan (when applicable).
+15. From the top menu, click on **open query**.
+This will open up the resource graph explorer blade, click on **Run Query**.
+You should now have the same list of resources and columns like in the previous step.
+This query can be editable for your needs and here it gets very powerful.
+16. Save the query for later use by clicking on **Save as** from the top menu.
+You can use it to create periodic reports.
+Name the report as *asc-filtered-query* and select **save**.